ysani-pena/Summer25_PythonKeylogger_Project/README.md

 # Academy Keywatcher

-A cross-platform, context-aware keylogger and alerting system for school-wide deployment on Windows and Chromebooks.
+A cross-platform, context-aware keylogger and alerting system for school-wide deployment on Windows.

 ---